Mixture of Distributions Matters: Dynamic Sparse Attention for Efficient Video Diffusion Transformers: Introduction

-\item \textbf{Sampling-free dynamic sparse attention.} We propose an algorithm that eliminates sampling overhead by leveraging prior information from early denoising steps and employing distributed mixing to predict stage-specific mask patterns.
-Our approach dynamically adjusts both mask patterns and sparsity ratios throughout the denoising process to optimize the accuracy-efficiency trade-off.
-The algorithm is further optimized for high-performance computing, enabling seamless integration with mainstream APIs for scalable deployment. \textit{(Addresses Q2)}
+\item \textbf{Training-free and sampling-free dynamic sparse attention.} We propose a plug-and-play algorithm that operates entirely online during inference, eliminating both training costs and sampling overhead.
+By leveraging prior information from early denoising steps to predict dynamic masks, our approach achieves fine-grained adaptivity, tailoring mask patterns and sparsity ratios simultaneously at three distinct levels: \textit{input, head, and denoising step}.
+This tri-level dynamic routing rigorously optimizes the accuracy-efficiency trade-off and is hardware-optimized for seamless integration with mainstream APIs for scalable deployment. \textit{(Addresses Q2)}